Rail at center of Quebec town tragedy and heart of its recovery

-LAC-MEGANTIC, Quebec (Reuters) - It was a runaway train that caused this month’s deadly inferno in Lac-Megantic, but the Canadian town’s leaders, business owners and many of its residents see the railway as crucial to their survival and want it operating again as soon as possible.
+LAC-MEGANTIC, Quebec, July 14 (Reuters) - It was a runaway train that caused this month’s deadly inferno in Lac-Megantic, but the Canadian town’s leaders, business owners and many of its residents see the railway as crucial to their survival and want it operating again as soon as possible.

-Fifty people, including 15 still missing, are believed to have been killed on July 6 when a driverless train with 72 oil tanker cars crashed and exploded in the center of the picturesque, lakeside town in rural Quebec.
+Fifty people, including 17 still missing, are believed to have been killed on July 6 when a driverless train with 72 oil tanker cars crashed and exploded in the center of the picturesque, lakeside town in rural Quebec.
+The fire burned for hours and dozens of buildings were leveled.

 “We don’t want to lose the train.
 We want our economy to function,” said Raymond Lafontaine, the owner of an excavation and pavement company that has 175 workers, making it one of the town’s largest employers.